-Community relationships, when built with care and concern for the good of the commons, offer a comforting, nourishing, and collegial safety net when times get tough.
+Building community, when done with care and concern for the good of the commons, offers a comforting, nourishing, and collegial safety net when times get tough.

 This safety net can be a particular boon for those who live far away from friends and extended family.
 When we make a point of forming relationships in our communities across socio-economic and racial or cultural lines, we help increase tolerance, understanding, and mutual respect, and decrease fear.